RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/cli/utils.md

 Return list of choices to present to the user.

-If allow_free_text_input is True, an additional option is added at the end along with the template buttons that allows the user to type in free text.
+If allow_free_text_input is True, an additional option is added at the end along with the response buttons that allows the user to type in free text.

 #### payload\_from\_button\_question